 Green Lab Incentives Fund

-The Green Lab Incentives Fund support laboratories participating in the Green Labs at Emory Program by making funds available for implementing sustainable processes and procedures in Emory’s laboratories.
+The Green Lab Incentives Fund supports laboratories participating in the Green Labs at Emory Program by making funds available for implementing sustainable processes and procedures in Emory’s laboratories.
 Creative proposals are welcomed for initiatives that seek new knowledge, support new behavior patterns, and make sustainable practices feasible.
 Grants may be awarded up to $5,000.
 Faculty, staff, and students from research and teaching laboratories in Emory University and Emory Healthcare are eligible to apply for the Green Lab Incentives Fund.

 All faculty, staff and students at Emory, including Emory Healthcare and Oxford College, are eligible to apply.
 Team applications are encouraged.
 All student applications must include approval from a faculty advisor.